Getting started

 Sample resources and data

 Once you have the server running, proceed to import some channels and resources.
-To quickly import all available and supported Kolibri resource types, use the token nakav-mafak for the Kolibri QA channel (~350MB).
+To quickly import all available and supported Kolibri resource types, import with the token nakav-mafak for the Kolibri QA channel (~350MB).

 Now you can create users, classes, lessons, etc manually.
 To auto-generate some sample user data you can also run: